How many people will be on the cruises?

 Is the cruise suitable for people making a single booking

 Absolutely, many single travellers have enjoyed holidays with us and have established friendships with other individuals within the group.
-We keep 2 single cabins free on the Elizabeth G for single occupancy and 1 cabin free on the Proud Seahorse with no single supplement charged.
-However, if these cabins have been booked out and a guest would still like to book a private cabin a single occupancy supplement will be added.
+We keep 1 cabin free on the Emma Jane with no single supplement charged, however, if this cabin have been booked out or you would like a single cabin on the Elizabeth G a single occupancy supplement will be added.

 I have restricted mobility, can I cruise with you?